muratk5n/thirdwave/en/README.md

 Arab Nationalism could be a threat for France I guess through Algeria, Morocco, so they wanted it 'handled' through Israel.

-"Israel had long wanted a nuclear weapon of its own, but was isolated diplomatically in the years after its founding in 1948.
+The National News: "Israel had long wanted a nuclear weapon of its own, but was isolated diplomatically in the years after its founding in 1948.
 But by the mid-1950s, that had changed.
 Western powers were so concerned at the rise of Arab nationalism, and in particular the leadership of Gamal Abdel Nasser, that they conspired in 1956 to use Israel to attack Egypt and bring down Nasser.
 That plan failed, but it began a long association between the West and Israel.

 It was France, in particular, enraged by the failure in 1956, that began building Israel’s bomb.
 By the end of the 1950s, there were